tunzor/llc-python-intro-snippets/README.md

 `ex5-image-manipulation.py`

-This will crop and resize the photo of the Toronto skyline in the ex5 folder and save the new copies in the same folder.
+This will crop, resize, and rotate the photo of the Toronto skyline in the ex5 folder and save the new copies in the same folder.

 ---